 “I had reservations,” she said.
 “All of my friends had gone away to school.
 So at first I just came to class and then left.”

 During her second semester, Pliego saw an announcement for the Latino Outreach Center and decided to check it out.
 She found herself speaking with more students and soon became the treasurer for the Latino Ethnic Awareness Association.
 Then she discovered the Student Life office, where she obtained a job working at the front desk.

 Her involvement with campus life continued into her second year, when she served as Service Coordinator for the Student Leadership Council and participated in the Living Leadership Program.
 In 2016, she was named one of the College’s two Outstanding Graduates.

 “All of my experiences have made me grow and discover what life means,” she said.
 “I’ve had amazing teachers, such as my first-semester speech professor Mia Poston, who have taught me so much.”

-Pliego transferred to Elmhurst College and is double majoring in Organizational Communication and Psychology.
-She is currently an intern at Women Employed in Chicago, a nonprofit organization that focuses on dissolving gender inequality in the workplace.
+Pliego transferred to Elmhurst College and earned bachelor’s degrees in Organizational Communication and Psychology.
+While there, she interned at Women Employed in Chicago, a nonprofit organization that focuses on dissolving gender inequality in the workplace.